Jyoti95-coder/Capstone_Project_ailrline_data.README.md/README.md

 Data Visualisation plays an important role in understanding the data as it gives an overview of the data before the model implementation.
 Exploratory Data Analysis is done for the dataset.

 # Models
 ML models are used in this project to check for maximum efficiency.
-They are,

-Logistic Regression
+## Logistic Regression
-Naive Bayes
+## Naive Bayes
-linear regression
+## linear regression
-logistic regression